victowang/BREADME.md/guides/starter_creation.md

 # How to make your own sourdough starter

 Making a sourdough starter is simple, it only takes flour, water and time.
-You want to create a nice environment with plenty of food for good yeast and bacteria (lactobacillus).
+You want to create a nice environment with plenty of food for good yeast and bacteria.

+Do not freak out about this being dangerous for your health, the bacteria we are trying to get are a strain of lactobacilius (like the ones used in yogurt) and the yeast are similar to commercial yeast but are a bit slower.
+Plus the starter will become acidic, which makes it unwelcomng for bad microbes.
+Plus your starter should ends up in cooked so nothing to worry about.

 The wild yeast and bacteria are not hard to find, they are everywhere : in flour, in the air and on your hands.

 So we want to mix flour and water to give it a wet environment and food.
 We want it to breathe so that you can attract wild yeast from the air but prevent dust and bugs from going into it, fruit flies may be attracted to it as it smells like a bit vinegary (like decomposing fruits...).
 We also want it to be in a warm place, preferably between 20°C and 25°C and out of direct sunlight (UV kills micro-organisms).